Cumbercubie/cookdie/README.md

 #### Recipe
 #### Tipmoney
  - CRUD restaurants
- - Take restaurant food picture
+ - Take restaurant food picture, 2 ways:
+   - Click "add food" in restaurant profile page
+   - Click quick "add food/photo" button
+     - Should redirect to a page to choose restaurant first?
+Or just add picture first then choose restaurant?
+       - In either case, should sort restaurant by distance
  - Search restaurant by location, collection, name
  - Search pictures/restaurants by food name
  - Upload pictures to instagram